 According to Nielsen data, the sales of vegan meat grew 23 percent last year.
 Beyond Meat led the way with sales up 70 percent.
 CEO and founder Ethan Brown has said that the brand’s target consumer is meat-eaters.
 The Beyond Burger – which has a taste and texture similar to beef – is sold in the meat case in some grocery stores.
 The company’s own data indicated that 70 percent of the burger’s buyers are omnivores.

 “It’s growing rapidly,” White said of the plant-based meat market in comparison to traditional beef, pork, and poultry.
 “It’s not either, it’s ‘and flexitarian,’ right?
 That’s where the growth is at.
 There’s a growing number of people that want to eat a product that they view as being healthier for them and it may be non-animal protein, it may be a blended protein.”

-Earlier this month, Tyson Ventures – the corporate venture branch of the meat giant – and cereal brand Kellogg’s raised $30 million in an investment round for food tech company MycoTechnology, which makes vegan mushroom protein.
+Last February, Tyson Ventures – the corporate venture branch of the meat giant – and cereal brand Kellogg’s raised $30 million in an investment round for food tech company MycoTechnology, which makes vegan mushroom protein.
 The company is also an investor in clean meat brands Memphis Meats and Israel’s Future Meat Technologies.

 Tyson plans to begin testing its new product this summer.